 Banking a fire is something every camper should learn.
 It is a simple and effective way to keep your fire safely burning overnight so that you don't need to re-start it every morning.
 To bank a fire means to build a wall out of rocks or stones around the fire pit or to build the fire next to a rock or dirt wall such that it blocks the wind.
 If the coals from the fire are protected well enough, there will usually be enough heat in them to easily start a fresh fire in the morning.

 Ever notice that many campgrounds have fire rings at the campsites?
-These rings serve several purposes: they contain the ashes, they provide a cooking surface, and they block the wind.The fire rings are essentially banking the fire for you.
+These rings serve several purposes: they contain the ashes, they provide a cooking surface, and they block the wind.
+Fire rings are designed to essentially bank the fire for you.
 If there is no fire pit at your campsite, you should build your own fire pit to safely contain your fire.
 It will keep the ashes from blowing around, and will also make the fire burn hotter, providing warmth to the campers sitting around the ring.

 Campfire etiquette and safety is essential for any campers that want to have a campfire.
 Starting a campfire is easy if you take the right steps.